-Law No. 26/20, of 20 July has increased the rate of Industrial Tax for activities in the banking sector from 30% to 35%.
+Law 26/20 of July 20 has increased the rate of Industrial Tax for activities in the banking sector from 30% to 35%.
 Moreover, this Law establishes rules with relevant impacts on the determination of taxable profit, such as:

-- Costs/income with potential/realised exchange rate changes In view of the new wording of Articles 13(c) and 14(c) of the Corporate Income Tax Code, as amended by Law No. 26/20, of 20 July, only realised favourable and unfavourable exchange rate changes are considered as income and costs for tax purposes.
-In view of the above, the Bank must exclude from the net profit for the period the amounts of potential favourable and unfavourable exchange rate changes recorded in the year. - Costs with impairment losses on collateralised loans In view of the new wording of Article No. 45 of the Industrial Tax Code, as amended by Law No. 26/20, of 20 July, the provisions set up for collateralised loans are not accepted, except for the part not covered. - Costs with Property Tax According to the new wording of Article No. 18(a) of the Corporate Tax Code, as amended by Law No. 26/20, of 20 July, Property Tax is not accepted as a cost deductible from taxable profit.
+- Costs/income with potential exchange rate changes In view of the new wording of Articles 13(c) and 14(c) of the Corporate Income Tax Code, as amended by Law 26/20 of July 20, only realized favourable and unfavourable exchange rate changes are considered as income and costs for tax purposes.
+In view of the above, the Bank must exclude from the net profit for the period the amounts of potential favourable and unfavourable exchange rate changes recorded in the year; - Costs with impairment losses on collateralized loans In view of the new wording of Article No. 45 of the Industrial Tax Code, as amended by Law No. 26/20 of 20 July, the provisions set up for collateralized loans are not accepted, except for the part not covered; and - Costs with Property Tax According to the new wording of Article 18(a) of the Corporate Tax Code, as amended by Law 26/20 of July 20, Property Tax is not accepted as a cost deductible from taxable profit.